Courses

 The value of farm products can be increased by canning, cleaning, cooling, cooking, combining, churning, culturing, grinding, extracting, drying, handcrafting, packaging, and distributing.
 Through sourcing raw agricultural products directly from the farm, students will learn how to transform quality ingredients into higher-value products through the application of time-tested techniques thus capturing more value from their own products.
 In addition to learning about what certifications are needed and what safety regulations should be followed if wanting to market each category of value-added products, students will complete Better Process Control training which provides certification for producing and marketing low acid and acidified foods.
 Students will also learn the processes and regulations that should be followed if wanting to market home kitchen-produced value-added products such as jams, jellies, preserves, baked goods, cheese, jerky, soaps, and herbal products.
 SAG 170 is the same course as HMGT 170; enroll in only one.

-Through exploring Agroecology in the Americas, students will gain understanding of diverse agroecological farming techniques and community efforts that can be used to strengthen local food systems.
-While domesticating numerous crops throughout the Americas thousands of years ago, smallholder farmers developed innovative farming practices that laid the foundations of several societies.
-Many of these practices continue throughout the Americas, anchoring local agricultural systems in local ecosystems, and, hence, increasing resiliency and sustainability.
+Through exploring Global Agroecology, students will gain understanding of diverse agroecological farming techniques and community efforts that can be used to strengthen local food systems.
+While domesticating numerous crops throughout the world thousands of years ago, smallholder farmers developed innovative farming practices that laid the foundations of several societies.
+Many of these practices continue throughout the world anchoring local agricultural systems in local ecosystems, and, hence, increasing resiliency and sustainability.
 This course will provide insight into how smallholder agroecological techniques and network formation approaches can strengthen collective efforts increasing the resiliency and sustainability of local food systems.

 SAG 250 Sustainable Food Systems (3 Hours)